-Despite being a relatively small place, Staten Island actually offers a lot of things to see and if you’re into nature, this small, yet scenic park has a lot you can explore.
+Despite being a relatively small place, Staten Island actually offers a lot of things to see and if you’re into nature, Clove Lakes Park is highly recommended to check out.
+It’s a small, yet very scenic park has a lot you can explore.
 In this post, I’ll show you 9 of them.

 If you’re a NYC resident and are looking for day hikes that are easy, yet scenic, this is a place I’d put on your list.